propagatorgr/Raspberry-Pi-Translation-Guide/Technologies/Translating Scratch.md

 ![screenshot](images/text.png)

 Simply double click on the white box and translate the text.
-Please make sure that your translations here and in the projects instructions are the same, to avoid confusion.
+Please make sure that your translations here and in the project instructions are the same, to avoid confusion.

 **Note:**